yudong-94/personal-website/blogs/MOOCList.md

 [HTML Essential Training](https://www.lynda.com/Web-Development-tutorials/HTML-Essential-Training/170427-2.html)|Web Development|Aug 2017|Very basic training to HTML. |
 [Scala Essential Training](https://www.lynda.com/Scala-tutorials/Scala-Essential-Training/574693-2.html)|Computer Science|Sept 2017|Basic grammar of Scala.
 Very helpful to get started with Scala for someone already has programming experience in other languages. |

+### DataCamp

+[DataCamp](https://www.datacamp.com/) is an emegering MOOC platform, specialized in data science courses with R, Python and SQL.
+It offers courses on all kinds of specific data science topics (but mostly introductionary level).
+And as it pays monthly, it could be a good choice for someone who wants to learn R or Python from the beginning, and who has much spare time to focus on learning in one month.